drumee/.github/profile/README.md

 ## Use only Drumee Team functionalities

+[See live demo here](https://sandbox.drumee.com).
+Best with larger screen

 Beyond its Web OS features, Drumee is also a standaone collaborative system with a wide range of features integrated into a single, seamless environment.
 You can use it for free functionalities such as :
 - Files sharing
 - Live messaging
 - Video conferencing
 - ...

-[See live demo here](https://sandbox.drumee.com).
-Best with larger screen
+Chose one of installation mode below and enjoy!

 #### Install using Docker compose file
 The easiest way to use Drumee is to follow [the installation documentation here](https://github.com/drumee/docker-compose)
 #### Install using Debian Packages